s-b-t/ascii-images/README.md

 **Step 4: Run the Program**

-1. Ensure your image file is in the project directory and provide the path to the image when the program prompts you to do so.
-(Easiest method is dragging your desired image into the folder provided in the project directory, then copying the image path via right-click or cmd-click)
+1. Ensure your image file is in the project directory and provide the path to the image when the program prompts you to do so. *(Easiest method is dragging your desired image into the folder provided in the project directory, then copying the image path via right-click or control-click)*
 2. Run the program.